Restaurant & Bar

 Restaurant non smoking – Bar & Lounge smoking allowed

-New York city’s Mulberry Project “bespoke drink masters” bring their magic to Tulum with their seasonal pop up at La Zebra’s beach bar (November to July).
-The pop up has been so popular it is now in its fifth year and a staple in the Tulum scene and has just been nominated for Best International Hotel Bar in Tales of the Cocktail 2020 Spirited Awards (the Oscars of bars/bartending).
+New York city’s Mulberry Project “bespoke drink masters” bring their magic to Tulum with their seasonal pop up at La Zebra’s beach bar (October to July).
+The pop up has been so popular it is now in its sixth year and a staple in the Tulum scene and has just been nominated for Best International Hotel Bar in Tales of the Cocktail 2020 Spirited Awards (the Oscars of bars/bartending).

 Jasper Soffer knows that a hot day at the beach calls for a cool, craft cocktail to complete the experience.
-Bringing back his internationally acclaimed Mulberry Project and its team of cocktail masters to Colibri Boutique Hotels La Zebra for the fifth year, Soffer is excited to create even more creative and personalized beverages for the hotel’s guests.
+Bringing back his internationally acclaimed Mulberry Project and its team of cocktail masters to Colibri Boutique Hotels La Zebra for the sixth year, Soffer is excited to create even more creative and personalized beverages for the hotel’s guests.